CLARKBENHAM/CLARKBENHAM.github.io/content/posts/ladr-review.md

 My processes was to read all the theorems in the subchapter, think about which theorem to apply and apply it.
 Then search for a geometric intuition of any new objects.
 		When I used the techniques of the proofs in the chapter, most of the problems are trivial.
-		But it was much harder when I used techniques I'd been more exposed to in the past: sums over elements, geometry of operations, and extending the processes as if I was acting on matricies.
+		But it was much harder when I used techniques I'd been more exposed to in the past: sums over elements, geometry of operations, and extending the processes as if I was acting on matrices.

 I made it harder by doing every 3rd problem without even looking at the previous two problem statements.
 If the book is easy because you only have to make 1 logical inference at at a time then skipping problems makes you have to chain together inferences.
-	eg. Normalay problems 8,9,10 are all related, and 10 is hard on it's own.
+	eg. Normally problems 8,9,10 are all related, and 10 is hard on it's own.
 It takes 2 logical inference to solve 10 based on what you know.
 But if you see the problem statement for 8 and 9 now you have a path to prove 10; problems 8 and 9 provide 1 of the logical inferences you need to solve 10.
 Once you've assumed 8 and 9 are true then you only have 1 more inference to make.

 There are a few ideas and you just keep applying them.